Sweet New Earth is an ad free and entirely reader-supported site.

-The main difference between evergreen vs deciduous trees is that evergreens retain their foliage year-round while deciduous trees drop their leaves in the fall and go dormant for the winter season.
-Check out the rest of the article below to see what other major differences exist between the two species.
+The key difference between evergreen and deciduous trees is how they handle their foliage.
+Evergreens keep their leaves year-round, while deciduous trees shed theirs in the fall and enter dormancy for the winter.
+But that’s just the beginning—explore the rest of the article to discover more key differences between these two tree types.

 You ever wonder what the differences are between evergreen and deciduous trees... other than the leaves?
 What lies beneath the bark?
 Check out our side by side comparison below.